VRisk – Value Risk

 Indirect Normativity to Mitigate Value Risk

-To achieve objective moral rightness we may need to work on engineering some kind of indirect normativity, possibly involving constrained Oracle AI, from which to bootstrap unconstrained superintelligent AI.
+To achieve objective moral rightness we may need to work on engineering some kind of indirect normativity, possibly first involving constrained Oracle AI, from which to bootstrap unconstrained but morally aligned superintelligent AI, which can further progress indirect normativity.

 A constrained Oracle AI may help us in further discovering the landscapes of value, and identifying pathways to objectively awesome value.
 This may not need to be achieved all at once.
 We could first achieve existential security, and go through iterations of long reflections in order to have a clear idea of what the landscape of value looks like, finding the edges of our understanding of value and working outwards from there.